StariGeri/WebMonitoring/README.md

 # WebMonitoring
-This program monitors a website and sends you an email if there are any changes using SMTP.
+This program monitors a website and sends you an email using SMTP, if there are any changes.
 The program is easily scalable to monitor multiple website at the time.
 Personal informations are hidden using Windows Environment variables.
 Used technologies: Python, VS Code, SMTP, BeautifulSoup